ibm-cloud-docs/appid/faq.md

 #### Advanced security features

-Advanced security features give you the ability to strengthen the security of each authentication.
+Advanced security features give you the ability to strengthen the security of your application.
 {: shortdesc}

 <table>